CaitlinCasar/caitlin/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a PhD candidate in the Osburn Isotope Geobiology Lab studying geomicrobiology at the Deep Mine Microbial Observatory, SD.
+I'm a data scientist interested in astrobiology.